 Early Warning Signs: When to Call the Doctor About Alzheimer's

-Neurological exams.
-In checking for signs of Alzheimer’s, doctor will also check your loved one’s neurological function, including speech, balance, coordination, and reflexes.
+- Neurological exams.
+In checking for signs of Alzheimer’s, the doctor will also check your loved one’s neurological function, including speech, balance, coordination, and reflexes.

-Imaging tests.
+- Imaging tests.
 CT scans, MRIs, and PET scans might be helpful in making a diagnosis.
-For example, they may rule out other causes for the symptoms -- like tumors or strokes.
+They may find physical signs of Alzheimer's in the brain and also rule out other causes for the symptoms -- like tumors or strokes.

 Make sure to do your part.
 The doctor will need some basic information from you, so go in prepared with details about:

 - The Alzheimer’s symptoms you’ve noticed and when they began

 - Other health conditions your loved one has